 It is understood that, while the Employment Standards reference only the OPS, they apply equally to the Board.
-The Board will utilize and adhere to the City of Ottawa's policies and procedures in fulfilling the obligations of this Section.
+The Board will utilize and adhere to the City of Ottawa's policies and procedures in fulfilling the obligations of this Section and the OPS will utilize and adhere to the OPS policies and procedures.